 One of the key advantages of layered lighting is its ability to add depth and visual interest to a space.
 Different light sources create subtle contrasts between light and shadow, helping surfaces, textures, and architectural details stand out.
 This prevents rooms from appearing flat or one-dimensional.

-For example, combining ceiling lighting with wall lights and subtle accent illumination can highlight shelving, artwork, or cabinetry, giving the room a more considered and professional finish.
+For example, combining ceiling lighting with wall lights and subtle accent illumination can highlight shelving, artwork, or cabinetry, giving the room a more considered and professionally designed appearance.

-In kitchens, for instance, ambient lighting offers general brightness, while under-cabinet lights and pendant fittings deliver targeted task lighting for food preparation and worktops.
+In kitchens, for instance, ambient lighting offers general brightness, while under-cabinet lights and pendant fittings deliver targeted illumination for food preparation and worktops.
 This layered approach improves visibility, efficiency, and comfort.

 Lighting has a powerful influence on how a space feels.
 Layered lighting allows you to control mood by adjusting brightness levels, light placement, and colour temperature.
 Soft accent lighting can create warmth and relaxation, while brighter ambient and task lighting supports active use.